Skip to Main

 How important is research experience in your specialty?
 If important, does it need to be in the specialty itself?

-The most important thing to do during the preclinical years is to learn as much as you can in your coursework, and engage in activities that allow you to develop whatever your unique passions, skills, or interests may be.
-This could be serving as the leader of an interest group, getting involved in curriculum development or medical education, service organizations, global health initiatives, local or national advocacy work, etc. Most programs want to see that you have taken an active role, and put significant time or effort into something that is meaningful to you, and impactful to others.
-In Med-Peds, research in any area of Internal Medicine or Pediatrics is helpful.
+One of the attractive things about a Med-Peds career is that it includes diverse career opportunities.
+For some physicians, this includes research.
+For others, they focus their career on clinical and educational priorities.
+Emerging career drivers are quality improvement, global health, and other unique interests.
+The most important thing to do during the preclinical years is to learn as much as possible in your coursework and engage in activities that allow you to develop your unique passions, skills, or interests.
+This could be serving as the leader of an interest group, getting involved in curriculum development / medical education, service organizations, global health initiatives, local or national advocacy work, etc. Most programs want to see that you have taken an active role and put significant time or effort into something meaningful to you, and impactful to others.

 • Shadowing